-This compendium is simply my attempt to gather together pieces of R methods, based on the problems I’ve confronted and the personal itch I’ve scratched, and what I’ve found at that particular time.
+This compendium is simply my attempt to gather together pieces of R methods, based on the data science problems I’ve confronted, and what I’ve found at that particular time.

 The paragraphs above are a long-winded way of saying that I acknowledge that what’s here is woefully incomplete and likely out of date!
 If you’re aware of something newer, more streamlined or efficient, accurate, or just better, please don’t hesitate to let me know.